Missing-Salmon-Alliance/lsf-web-application/README.md

 # SalHub - The Salmon Ecosystem Data Hub
-Likely Suspects Framework Data Mobilisation Solution - Web Application to provide interface for data owners to provide data and data users to find data!
+The Salmon Ecosystem Data Hub, SalHub!
+The Likely Suspects Framework Data Mobilisation Solution - Web Application to provide interface for data owners to provide data and data users to find data!

 ## Current Status
 ### Permanent Branches